 While in college I did a stint as an intern at WRQN (CHR at the time).
 Johnny D was the night host and hired me as his producer/intern.
 We used to produce bits, FX, mixes, etc, for his show and I loved it.
 Never cared to be on the air, just loved to play in the studio and come up with stuff for his show.

 Where is your work currently heard?

-SiriusXM Radio is the main spot you can hear my work (LL Cool J's Rock The Bells, The Metallica & The Prince Channels, Soul Cycle Radio, and many others.
+SiriusXM Radio is the main spot you can hear my work (LL Cool J's Rock The Bells, U2X Radio, The Metallica, Madonna, MJ, & Prince Channels, Soul Cycle Radio, and many others.
 Sonic logos for the newly acquired Pandora.
 If you're a gamer, you'll hear my work on the radio stations in Grand Theft Auto IV and V, including the new iFruit Radio (feat.
 Danny Brown and Skepta).
 I image a few stations for Cox Radio too.